marshackVB/transformer_runner/README.md

 3. Provision a single-node cluster, preferably using a GPU instance type for much better performance.
 This project was most recently tested with [runtime version 9.0 ML](https://docs.databricks.com/release-notes/runtime/9.0.html)

 4. Edit the config.yaml file to your specification.

+    - Notice that the [pre-trained models](https://huggingface.co/transformers/pretrained_models.html) from the Transformers library vary widely in their size (number of parameters).
+It may be best to start with a sparser model, such as **distilbert-base-uncased** before moving on to larger models.
+You can easly compare the performance of smaller and larger models via your MLflow Tracking Server.

     - Change the database, table, and column name variables to your versions.

     - Ensure 'num_labels' matches the number of distinct labels in your data.